Aircon Troubleshooting · Singapore · Updated July 2026

 If the air is still warm after the checks above, the problem is inside the sealed system — low refrigerant, a clogged coil, or an electrical fault — and none of those are safe or possible to fix without tools and training.
 The longer a unit runs low on gas, the harder the compressor works, which can turn a cheap top-up into an expensive compressor replacement.

-We diagnose the exact cause on-site, tell you the price before any work, and can usually fix it the same day.
-Servicing across Singapore from $45.
+We diagnose the exact cause on-site, tell you the price before any work begins, and can usually fix it the same day — book a same-day aircon repair anywhere in Singapore.

 Aircon not cold — FAQs